EngrAwab/OAK-D-WorldwideStream/README.md

 ```bash
 streamlit run app.py --server.port 8080
 ```
-Replace app.py with the name of the Python script you downloaded from this repository.Now Open the link that
+Replace app.py with the name of the Python script that you downloaded from this repository.